traefik/traefik/docs/content/traefik-hub/index.md

     * The Traefik Hub Agent must be installed to connect to the Traefik Hub platform.
     * Activate this feature in the experimental section of the static configuration.

+!!! information "Configuration Discovery"

+    The Traefik Hub Agent discovers the Docker containers and Kubernetes services by listening directly to the Docker and Kubernetes APIs (according to the installation options).

+    It doesn't support the routers discovered by Traefik Proxy using another provider, such as the File provider.

 !!! example "Minimal Static Configuration to Activate Traefik Hub for Docker"

     ```yaml tab="File (YAML)"